vvianne/TrafficPriority/README.md

 # Traffic Prioritization with Ryu in Mininet

 This project demonstrates a Software-Defined Networking (SDN) implementation to prioritize network traffic based on application type.
-Using the **Ryu controller** and the **Mininet network emulator**, the system differentiates between high-priority **video traffic** and low-priority **file transfers**, ensuring a better Quality of Service (QoS) for real-time video streams.
+Using the Ryu controller and the Mininet network emulator, the system differentiates between high-priority video traffic and low-priority file transfers, ensuring a better Quality of Service (QoS) for real-time video streams.

 ---